![]() | Royal Hawaiian Beach, Waikiki |

 Swimming at Waikiki Beach is a delicious treat!
 And some spots are better than others.
 In front of the pink Royal Hawaiian Hotel is a good spot because the ocean floor is sandy and there are sweeping views of the sparkling ocean and Diamond Head curving up majestically in the distance.
 This spot has the warmest water of any of the Waikiki beach areas.

 The Royal Hawaiian, along with the Moana Surfrider, is one of the few hotels left in Waikiki that has rich architecture dating back to the 1920s.
-You feel you are back in time during the glory days of Waikiki as you look up at the beautiful curved details of the Spanish-Moorish building and it's lovely pink exterior, mission-style bell towers, and purple pots on the roof.
+You feel you are back in time during the glory days of Waikiki as you look up at the beautiful curved details of the Spanish-Moorish building and its lovely pink exterior, mission-style bell towers, and purple pots on the roof.
 Make sure you take time to walk the lush tropical gardens.

-a feast for the senses.
+The great thing about Hawaii is that it's warm enough to swim at night.
+At this spot, the lights reflect on the water, and a moonlight swim is a feast for the senses.
 The soft sand at the Royal Hawaiian Beach takes on a golden hue at night and it's incredibly romantic to sit on a blanket and watch the waves splash on the shore.
 The Waikiki Oceanfront Stroll crosses Royal Hawaiian Beach.
 At sunset, head past Sheraton Waikiki on the path with handrail that takes you right over the water.
 Live Hawaiian music from the poolside of the grand hotels wafts into the air.
 You'll never forget this lovely walk!
-Another romantic place is the International Marketplace across the street on Kalakaua Ave.
-There's a magical banyan tree that stretches out

 Places to Eat

 For an easy place to take your family, eat at The Cheesecake Factory, on Kalakaua Ave in Royal Hawaiian Shopping Center.
 The garden patio is lovely at night, with a lit fountain, breezy fans, and pretty vegetation.
 Inside I like the booths next to the garden windows- what a serene view!
-Food is your typical chain restaurant fare.
+The food is your typical chain restaurant fare.

 Here's a non-family outing: For a wild bar scene, try out Moose McGillycuddy's at 310 Lewers St, near the corner of Kalakaua and Lewers, just northwest of here.
 Populated by military men, this bar has a ratio of men to women of about 1 to 20.
 One night when I went with a friend, so many men bought us drinks that we had a row of drinks waiting for us on the counter!
 Live rock music every night makes this a fun place to dance.
 Overall, Moose McGillycuddy's is somewhat seedy, but fun for a change of pace.